jSchmidt-design/irTactile/README.md

 In a second step the actual device can be selected.
 ![Image description](device_selection2.png)

+Some sound cards report a higher number of channels than are actually present.
+In this case select the correct value, during configuration.

 **In theory irTactile supports multiple output devices.
 But this is currently increasing highly the latency and is not recommended!**